 However, there are two other important sites worth noting along the way.
 Near the sanctuary of Athena is also the famous Gymnasium where athletes trained for mostly track and field events.
 In later years it was used for lectures and cultural events.
 We could have taken a walk here after exploring the main site but were too hot and tired.
 You can get a good look at it on the way down the hill.

 Castalia is a nymph who was Apollo apparently transformed into a sacred fountain.
-This is where all athletes of the Pythian games as well as visitors to the Oracle all washed themselves and drank prior to entering.
+This is where all athletes of the Pythian games and visitors to the Oracle all washed and drank before entering.
 It was a cleansing of sorts.
 We passed this, too.

 Delphi Main Archeological Site

 Our driver dropped us in front of the ticket booth, told us how to get to the nearby museum, and told us where he’d be parked.
 I was grateful to have left some things in the car because exploring Delphi involves an uphill walk that was challenging in the summer heat.

-Delphi tickets include admission to the adjacent museum which houses some quite impressive statues, jewelry, and other wares that have been unearthed from the site.
+Delphi tickets include admission to the adjacent museum, which houses some impressive statues, jewelry, and other wares unearthed from the site.
 Children under 18 are free.
 There are also a handful of free admission days for everyone spread throughout the year.

 Unless you are a history buff, I would say that you need about an hour to explore this part of the ancient city.
 The path (which is now called “Sacred Way”) starts at the ticket booth.
-It winds up past a number of Treasuries and then the Temple of Apollo (pictured below), where the Oracle was.
+It winds up past several Treasuries and then the Temple of Apollo (pictured below), where the Oracle was.

 The funny thing is that there’s not really a ton of, “The Oracle was here!” signage so you just have to know this is the Temple of Apollo.
 You can’t miss the columns.

 The next big monument is the theatre which over 5000 people could enjoy poetry readings, musical events, and much more.